Backcountry Ski Pants

 Comparing the Snow Guide and Rush FL Ski Pants

 As shared above, the Patagonia Snow Guide and Arc’teryx Rush FL share several common design elements.
 Both are clean, straightforward designs that focus on touring functionality over questionable features.
 Both are pretty traditional in their style and fit, though when compared size for size, the cut of the Arc’teryx definitely offers a looser fit throughout.
 The other main differences are that the Arc’teryx Rush FL has only two pockets (no hand pockets) and offers a wider boot cuff and more reinforced cuff, instep build.
 The softshell builds are quite similar in weight and equally breathable, but I’d give the lighter weight nod to the Arc’teryx softshell fabric.
-Though the overall pant weight is quite similar based on the heavier cuff reinforcements on the Arc’teryx.
+The overall pant weight is quite similar based on the heavier cuff reinforcements on the Arc’teryx.
 The thigh vents are also nearly identical in size and functionality.

 The bottom line is that both are great pants for touring.
 It comes down to fit and pocket preferences.
 The Patagonia Snow Guide includes zip hand pockets plus thigh cargo pockets and a trimmer fit, while the Arc’teryx Rush FL offers a roomier fit with only thigh cargo pockets.
 The choice is yours.